-Diffuse leptomeningeal glioneuronal tumour
+Diffuse leptomeningeal glioneuronal tumor

-These tumours are most commonly encountered in children and adolescents, with the vast majority of reported cases in individuals less than 18 years of age 2,5.
+These tumors are most commonly encountered in children and adolescents, with the vast majority of reported cases in individuals less than 18 years of age 2,5.
 Occasionally they are encountered in young to middle-aged adults 5.
 There appears to be a moderate male predilection 5.

-These tumours histologically are composed intense desmoplastic fibrous response admixed with cells with perinuclear haloes and cytoplasmic swelling similar to oligodendroglial cells.
+These tumors histologically are composed intense desmoplastic fibrous response admixed with cells with perinuclear haloes and cytoplasmic swelling similar to oligodendroglial cells.
 They have round to oval nuclei with finely granular dispersed chromatin and inconspicuous nucleoli 1,5.

 Other markers identified include 2,3,5:

 - GFAP (patchy immunoreactivity) seen in less than 50% of cases

 - synaptophysin (diffuse immunoreactivity) seen in over two-thirds of cases

 Negative for neurofilament and EMA, and no IDH mutations 1,2,5.

 The vast majority of reported cases are low-grade, indolent tumors and have a commensurately low mitotic index (<1%) 1.
 A few cases with cellular anaplasia and increased mitotic rate and even microvascular proliferation have been reported, and these have, not surprisingly, had more aggressive clinical course 3,5.